Chefs Notes

 You will not believe these are lower in fat because they taste pure sinful.
 They are fudgy, dense, and intensely chocolatey.

-By swapping the oil and water in a box mix for applesauce, you get an unbelievably moist texture.
+By swapping the oil and water in a box mix for applesauce, you get a super moist texture.
 It is the easiest baking hack in the book.

 Serve these warm with a scoop of vanilla ice cream for a Chef's kiss dessert.
 No one will ever guess the secret ingredient.